When PC Agreements are Ignored: Enforcement and Capacity

 Path A: The Enforcement & Oversight Route (Returning to Court)

-If the breach shows a fundamental lack of cooperation, you may choose to proceed to court for enforcement.
+If the breach shows a fundamental lack of cooperation, under the BC PC Roster standard participation agreement, you will likely choose to proceed directly to court for enforcement.
 Because the agreement is filed under s.
 44, the court can treat the breach as a violation of an order.

 The Hybrid "Last Hope":

-Many clients return to court not just for "punishment," but to request mandatory specialized counselling and court supervision of the PC process.
-This allows a Judge to oversee the remedial process while keeping the children’s interests at the forefront.
+A client can return to court not just for "enforcement," but to request mandatory specialized counselling for their co-parent and court supervision of the PC process including the payment of PC fees.
+This allows a judge to oversee the remedial process by remaining seized, while keeping the children’s interests at the forefront.

-Cost Reallocation: This is the time to discuss the reapportionment of costs for these interventions, including counselling and PC fees, ensuring the breaching parent bears the financial weight of the remedy.
+Cost Reallocation: The reapportionment of costs for these interventions, including counselling and PC fees, is an important consideration to ensure that the breaching parent bears the financial weight of the remedy.

 Path B: The "Teaching" Route (The PC Determination)

-Alternatively, the PC process can be used to give the breaching party another chance to reform within the PC's mandate.
+Alternatively, the PC process can be used to give the breaching party an opportunity to reform within the PC mandate.
 This involves a formal Determination aimed at rehabilitating the dynamic through:

-- Mandatory Specialized Counselling: Targeting the root causes of non-compliance or alienating behavior.
+- Mandatory Specialized Counselling: Targeting the root causes of non-compliance by a specialized counsellor for the parent having trouble complying with orders and agreements.

-- Right of First Refusal: Requiring the parent to give immediate notice if they cannot attend a practice (minimum 24 hours) so the other parent has the opportunity to take the children.
+- Remedies to cure the breac: In the example, this could require a Right of First Refusal, requiring the parent to give immediate notice if they cannot attend a practice so the other parent has the opportunity to take the children.

-- Cost Penalties: Under Section 17 of the FLA Regulation, the party in breach is typically responsible for 100% of the costs of the Determination process.
+- Reapportionment of PC fees: Under Section 17 of the FLA Regulation, the party in breach may be reapportioned some or all of the costs of the Determination process.

 3. Capacity and the PC’s Role

-While PCs try to teach and reform, a formal Determination of breach is a significant mark against a parent’s capacity.
-It provides objective evidence that a parent may be unable to put the child’s needs first.
+While PCs try to teach and reform, depending on the circumstances, a formal Determination of breach can be viewed as a mark against a parent’s current capacity to put the child’s needs first.

-A Note on PC Neutrality: PCs are not litigators; their mandate is to stay out of the courtroom to maintain absolute impartiality.
+PCs are not litigators; their mandate is to effect meaningful change in parental behavior.
+PCs stay out of the courtroom to maintain impartiality.
 Their input is limited to what is outlined in their written Determinations.
 They remain in a rehabilitative role, focused on reform rather than blame.
-However, if a parent refuses to learn, the PC’s paper trail may become the primary evidence used by a Judge to potentially remove decision-making authority over specific areas, like education or sports.
+However, if a parent is unable to put their children's best interests first, the PC’s paper trail may become some of the evidence used by a judge to consider different avenues of parental decision making such as dividing parental responsibilities or removing decision-making authority over specific areas, like education or sports.

 The Roadmap for Parents

-If you are facing a breach, avoid "text-message wars."
-Instead:
+If you are facing a breach, use BIFF, do not blame or accuse, propose solutions and avoid "text-message wars."
+Also:

 - Document the Fact: Keep a neutral record of missed events.

-- Notify the PC: Advise them of the breach immediately.
+- Notify the PC: Advise them of the breach.

-- Choose Your Path: Decide if you want a "teaching" Determination or if it is time to return to court for supervised enforcement and mandatory counselling.
+- Choose Your Path: Decide if you want a "teaching" Determination or if it is time to return to court for enforcement and mandatory counselling or a new plan.

-- Accept the Guidance: If you are the parent in breach, take the "hint."
+- Accept the Guidance: If you are the parent in breach, use this article as a caution.
 The PC process is an opportunity to reform before the court takes the decision-making out of your hands entirely.